 - Emergency healthcare covered by European EHIC

-The seven islands in order of size are are Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera and El Hierro.
-There are six smaller islands off the north coast of Lanzarote, only La Graciosa is inhabited.
+The eight islands in order of size are are Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, El Hierro and La Graciosa.
+There are five smaller uninhabited islands off the north coast of Lanzarote, and Los Lobos in near Corralejo in Fuerteventura.

 Mainly due to the weather, The Canaries are one of the world’s most popular tourist destinations, welcoming more than 12 million visitors each year to enjoy the beaches, gastronomy and attractions.